Rosslyn Chapel: Carvings

 Among Rosslyn's many intricate carvings are a sequence of 213 cubes or "boxes" protruding from pillars and arches with a selection of patterns on them.
 It is unknown if these patterns have any particular meaning attached to them.
 Many people have attempted to find information coded into them, but no interpretation has yet proven conclusive.
 Unfortunately, many of these 'boxes' are not original, having been replaced in the 19th century after erosion damage.

 One recent attempt to make sense of the boxes has been to interpret them as a musical score.
 The motifs on the boxes somewhat resemble geometric patterns seen in the study of cymatics.
 The patterns are formed by placing powder upon a flat surface and vibrating the surface at different frequencies.
 By matching these Chladni patterns with musical notes corresponding to the same frequencies, the father-and-son team of Thomas and Stuart Mitchell produced a tune which Stuart calls the Rosslyn Motet.

 There are more than 110 carvings of "Green Men" in and around the chapel.
 Green Men are carvings of human faces with greenery all around them, often growing out of their mouths.
 They are found in all areas of the chapel, with one example in the Lady chapel, between the two middle altars of the east wall.

 Other carvings represent plants, including depictions of wheat, strawberries or lilies.

 The authors Robert Lomas and Christopher Knight have hypothesised that some carvings in the chapel represent ears of new world corn or maize, a plant which was unknown in Europe at the time of the chapel's construction.
-Knight and Lomas view these carvings as evidence supporting the idea that Henry I Sinclair, Earl of Orkney, travelled to the Americas well before Columbus.
 In their book they discuss meeting with the wife of botanist Adrian Dyer, and that Dyer's wife told him that Dyer agreed that the image thought to be maize was accurate.
 In fact, Dyer found only one identifiable plant among the botanical carvings and suggested that the "maize" and "aloe" were stylised wooden patterns, only coincidentally looking like real plants.